GetStream/stream-chat-android/docs/MessageInput.md

 If you need to make a bigger change you can swap the layout for the Message Input.

+Let's look at an example of how to change a custom layout.

 Create your custom Messge input layout named `view_custom_message_input` as shown below.

 ```xml